-The Centre for Frugal Innovation in Africa (CFIA) is an academic research center within the strategic alliance between Leiden University, TU Delft and Erasmus University that focuses on accessible frugal innovation products, services, strategies and technologies.
+The International Centre for Frugal Innovation (ICFI) is an academic research center within the strategic alliance between Leiden University, TU Delft and Erasmus University that focuses on accessible frugal innovation products, services, strategies and technologies.

 Professor Peter Knorringa, professor of Private Sector & Development at ISS, is the director and one of the three founders of the centre.

 What is frugal innovation?

 Frugal innovation is the development of smart design solutions that can bring relatively advanced products, systems services within the reach of millions of people with a minimal income.
 It is about (re) designing products, services and systems at substantially lower costs and with a longer lifespan while there is no loss of functionality.

 Examples are mobile money transfer services (M-PESA) or portable medical instruments with basic diagnostic functions.

 ...if we want to move from theoretical research to more applied research... companies in the region are good partners

 The ICFI focuses on interdisciplinary and cross-sectoral research and education.
 The centre involves many different actors in projects to learn lessons and to look for the effects of frugal services and products as widely as possible.